sap-tutorials/Tutorials/tutorials/cp-sdk-android-wizard-app-multiuser/cp-sdk-android-wizard-app-multiuser.md

 [ACCORDION-BEGIN [Step 1: ](Intro to Android SDK multi-user feature)]

-The Flows component of SAP Android SDK provides the following functions to enable multi-user feature for your application:
+The Flows component of SAP BTP SDK for Android provides the following functions to enable multi-user feature for your application:

 - Handle onboarding process for multiple users.